 The Ned Rig Technique

-Younger anglers might not know that “Ned” was actually a real person who invented this fishing style back in the 1950s.
-It involves a lightweight jig head and a short, worm-style soft plastic attached to the end.
+Most anglers don't know that "Ned" was actually a real person who invented this fishing style back in the 1950s.
+The method involves a lightweight jig head and a short, worm-style soft plastic attached to the end.

-When you’re fishing a Ned Rig, you want to make subtle motions with your rod, inching the bait along the bottom.
-It’s important to have a highly-sensitive rod; otherwise, you won’t be able to feel what’s going on under the water.
+When you're fishing a Ned Rig, you want to make subtle motions with your rod, inching the bait along the bottom.
+It's important to have sensitive gear to help you detect bites and have some strength for pulling fish out of cover.

 4.5 Stars | 83 Angler Reviews

 Without a doubt, the best overall Ned Rig rod is the Dobyns Fury 703SF Rod.
-This technique-specific spinning pole is 7′ long and features medium-fast action.
-Dobyns recommends this model for Ned Rigs, Jigs, Texas Rigs, Senkos, and Shaky Heads, so it offers plenty of finesse fishing versatility.
+This technique-specific spinning pole is 7' long and features medium-fast action.
+Dobyns recommends this model for ned rigs, Texas rigs, Senko Worms, and shaky heads, so it offers plenty of finesse fishing versatility.

-A soft tip is important when fishing a Ned Rig, and the Fury’s strong backbone provides plenty of power to achieve strong hook-sets.
-This is a high-quality all-purpose spinning rod that won’t break the bank.
+A soft tip is essential when fishing a ned rig, and the Fury's strong backbone provides plenty of power to achieve strong hook-sets.
+This is a high-quality all-purpose spinning rod that won't break the bank.